clarencechen/mooc-behavior-case-study/README.md

-# dAFM and its variants
+# MOOC Student Course Trajectory Modeling

 This is the Python 3 source code for of the MOOC Course Trajectory Modeling paper: